sbhaskarit/NATIO/README.md

 Overview
 ------------------------------------------
-NATS IO is an open source messaging system
+NATS IO is an open source messaging system.
-NATS IO server is written in Go programming language Apcera develops and provide support for NATS (Developed by Derek Collision in Ruby earlier) The core design principle of NATS are Performance, Scalability and Easy of Use Security - Pluggable Integration with External Authorisation
+NATS IO server is written in Go programming language.
+Apcera develops and provide support for NATS (Developed by Derek Collision in Ruby earlier).
+The core design principle of NATS are Performance, Scalability and Easy of Use.
+Security - Pluggable Integration with External Authorisation.

 Activities
 ------------------------------------------
-NATS Streaming Server setup
+NATS Streaming Server setup.
-Java Program - Publisher & Subscriber
+Java Program - Publisher & Subscriber.

 NATS Streaming Server setup
 -------------------------------------